lucas-rdlr/h5adify_bench/README.md

 The `configs/field_weights.yaml` lets you compute a **single composite score (weighted average)**.

+The `configs/field_map.yaml` because prediction JSONs often differ by method, we map each method’s schema to the canonical fields.

 # Part 1 - DOI20 metadata harmonization benchmark

 This part evaluates how accurately metadata fields can be identified and standardized from single-cell datasets, with and without LLM assistance.